JuHe0311/Heatwaves/README.md

 Throughout the project the paths were the output plots and files are saves are hardcoded.
 Therefore it is neccessary to have a similar folder structure as I have or to adapt the code.
 Include image of folder structure!!!!

-Within this yml file you can find the environment where all neccessary python modules are installed to run this code.
+Within the yml file masterthesis_environment.yml you can find the environment where all neccessary python modules are installed to run this code.

-save yml file here

 # Identification of Heatwaves from a Temperature Dataset
 The program new2.py takes a netCDF4 file of daily maximum temperature data in Kelvin as input.
 Another input that needs to be given is the number of unique grid points that a heat wave must contain at least to be considered a heat wave.
 The smaller this integer is the smaller the heat waves are allowed to be spatially.